artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

 6. Launch the simulator by clicking on "RVfpga-ViDBo".

-7. Follow the steps described above after the launch of the simulator (i.e. step 3 in Ubuntu and in Windows - 1st option).
+7. Follow the steps described above after the launch of the simulator (i.e. step 3 both in Ubuntu and in Windows - 1st option).